fernicar/echo_finder/TINS_Edition/README.md

 ## Description
-`echo_finder` is a minimalist desktop application designed to identify and highlight redundant or excessively repeated phrases ("echoes") within narrative text.
+`echo_finder_TINS_Edition` is a minimalist desktop application designed to identify and highlight redundant or excessively repeated phrases ("echoes") within narrative text.
 It helps users refine their writing by pinpointing repetitive phrasing, focusing on the "longest possible repeating sequences" to provide actionable insights for intervention.
 The application prioritizes clear identification over real-time editing, allowing users to analyze text and then make informed decisions to improve narrative flow.

 ## Functionality